utpalpriyadarshi/society_mgmt/README.md

 - **User Management**: System Admins and Admins can manage user accounts and roles.
 - **Society Configuration**: Set up and manage basic society information.
 - **Database Backup**: Create backups of the entire database for safekeeping.
+- **Dark Mode**: Toggle between light and dark themes for comfortable viewing in different lighting conditions.

 ## Technology Stack